MicrosoftDocs/win32/desktop-src/SecProv/isownercleardisabled-win32-tpm.md

-﻿---
+---
-Description: 'The IsOwnerClearDisabled method of the Win32\_Tpm class indicates whether the device owner is restricted from clearing the device.' ms.assetid: '04f98e9b-c1a0-4828-b7cb-67b32d7470ea'
+Description: The IsOwnerClearDisabled method of the Win32\_Tpm class indicates whether the device owner is restricted from clearing the device. ms.assetid: 04f98e9b-c1a0-4828-b7cb-67b32d7470ea
-title: 'IsOwnerClearDisabled method of the Win32\_Tpm class'
+title: IsOwnerClearDisabled method of the Win32\_Tpm class ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # IsOwnerClearDisabled method of the Win32\_Tpm class